Binatik/Binatik/README.md

 Simple skills when working with python.

 Experience in developing gulp, in particular webpack.

+# Code

+//This code was written in this editor by hand.

+function getArr(...arg){
+ return arg.map(element => element+element)
+}